 Only use the custom installation directory feature when you really need it.

 The standard convention for deploying packages eliminates problems caused by file locks and stale files being left in the deployment folder.
-It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the package deployment convention and package deployment feature ordering to be certain that you need to configure a custom installation directory.
+It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the package deployment convention and package deployment feature ordering to be certain that you really need to configure a custom installation directory.

 Add a Custom Installation Directory